AMWA-TV/is-device-configuration/docs/API requests.md

 This means for a given base URL the `root` block can be targeted by using `{baseUrl}/root` as the URL.
 Furthermore, the [userLabel](https://specs.amwa.tv/ms-05-02/latest/docs/Framework.html#ncobject) of the `root` block can be targeted by using `{baseUrl}/rolePaths/root/properties/1p6/value` as the URL.

-All HTTP requests map to invoking methods on the resources located by the URL.

 The following subsections define common use cases for the applicable HTTP verbs where resources are located using their associated `rolePath`.

 | Verb  | Scenario                                                                  | URL format                                                      | Body                                                                                                                     | Response                                                                                                                                               |